thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

 ## Share device group

-You can share an device group with one or more customers.
+You can share a device group with one or more customers.
 This is useful, for example, when multiple customers need access to the same device.

 > You cannot share an individual device — only the device group that contains it.